Crane for Non-Music Majors

 Although these courses are useful, they will typically not count towards degree requirements for music majors, nor will they speed up your progress to graduation should you become a music major.
 Most music degrees take 4 years starting from the semester you become a music major.
 (This assumes you do not have transfer hours in music from another institution, some of which may count towards a degree at Crane.)
 There are a number of reasons for this; for example, most degrees require students to take eight or seven semesters of studio lessons, and studio lessons can only be taken one-at-a-time during the fall or spring semesters.

-Detailed information about auditions can be found online at the auditions area of our websitewebsite.
+Detailed information about auditions can be found online at the auditions area of our website.
 If you wish to start as a music major in a spring semester, make sure you register for our fall audition (in late November or early December).
 If you wish to start in a fall semester, you can register for any of our auditions.
 Make sure you register no later than two weeks before the audition date.
 Students are only permitted one audition per audition "season" (November through March).
+Note that students auditioning for Crane who are already enrolled at SUNY Potsdam, must have a cumulative grade point average (GPA) of 2.0 or higher to be eligible for admission to a music major.

 6. Can non-music majors take studio lessons with Crane faculty?